JetBrains/kotlin-web-site/docs/topics/equality.md

 Value classes and data classes are two specific types in Kotlin that automatically override `equals()`.
 Value classes override the `equals()` function to implement structural equality by default.

 Similarly, data classes override the `equals()` function to implement structural equality by default.
-However, if a data class is marked as `final` in the parent class, its `equals()` behavior remains unchanged.
+However, if the `equals()` function is marked as `final` in the parent class, its behavior remains unchanged.

 Distinctly, non-data classes (those not declared with the `data` modifier) do not override the `equals()` function by default.
 Instead, non-data classes implement referential equality behavior inherited from the `Any` class.